Dog Agility FAQs

 If you are training a new dog, you’ll need to enroll in the beginner class.
 For dogs with some agility experience, you can probably start training with us immediately.
 Please email our Membership Coordinator to discuss your level of experience, and we’ll get you in a class that is appropriate for you and your dog’s skill level.

 Do I have to join Austin K-9 Xpress to train with you?

-People in our beginner classes are not required to be club members, and we allow people to train with us at other levels of agility for up to two months while deciding if they want to join the club.
-Those wanting to train with us beyond that time must become club members.
+People in our beginner classes are not required to be club members, and we allow people to train with us at other levels of agility for up to four months while deciding if they want to join the club.
+Those wanting to train with us beyond that time must become club members and contribute to the club in meaningful ways.
 Only club members may use our field outside of classes.

 What are the requirements of club membership?

 Club members pay annual dues for membership, are required to contribute to the club in meaningful ways, and are expected to attend meetings (6 held annually).
 Club members may pay an additional fee for access to the agility field, which allows club members to take a variety of classes, gives them access to the field/equipment outside of classes, and gives them access to a private leash-free dog park next door.
 Members receive club news bulletins and get to come to club functions and parties.
 More information can be found on the Membership page.